Why ETFs are Best Choice?

 There are a lot of benefits that comes with choosing ETF, however one of the main benefit is that they are the key to well balanced portfolio, without costing lot of money.

 Are ETF flexible?

-ETF are not similar to mutual funds that are typically priced after the market is closed.
+ETFs are not similar to mutual funds that are typically priced after the market is closed.
 ETFs are priced throughout the day since their trade continues to roll the entire day.

-There are a lot of important factors that one need to keep in mind when it comes to investing in the different ETFs.
-The most important factors are mentioned below:
+There are a lot of important factors that one need to keep in mind when it comes to investing in different ETFs.

 - Tracking Error